-Evaluated member companies submitted written responses to the 2018 compliance questionnaire, which was revised to conform with the enforcement of the 2018 Code of Conduct.
-The questionnaire required evaluated member companies to describe their business practices and policies in relation to the requirements of the Code and NAI Guidance documents.
+Evaluated member companies submitted written responses to the 2019 compliance questionnaire, which was revised to include Viewed Content Advertising.23 The questionnaire required evaluated member companies to describe their business practices and policies in relation to the requirements of the Code and NAI Guidance documents.
 Where relevant, the questionnaire also requested that evaluated member companies provide supporting documentation such as sample contract language, links to specific disclosures, and lists of cookies or other identifiers.
-Building on information obtained from prior reviews, this questionnaire also covered policies governing Personalized Advertising practices; contractual requirements imposed on business partners concerning notice and choice around Personalized Advertising activities;22 other protections for data collected and used for Personalized Advertising purposes, such as data retention schedules; and processes for oversight and enforcement of contractual requirements.
+Building on information obtained from prior reviews, this questionnaire also covered policies governing Personalized Advertising practices; contractual requirements imposed on business partners concerning notice and choice around Personalized Advertising activities;24 other protections for data collected and used for Personalized Advertising purposes, such as data retention schedules; and processes for oversight and enforcement of contractual requirements.
 At the end of the compliance review period, the NAI required members to sign attestation forms to confirm that their responses continued to be accurate to the best of the member's knowledge.

-A minimum of two NAI staff members reviewed each evaluated member company's questionnaire responses and related materials to assess compliance with the Code together with representations about business practices available from the evaluated member company's public and non-public materials.
-These materials generally included news articles, the member company's website, privacy policies, terms of service, and sample advertising contracts.
+A minimum of two NAI staff members reviewed each evaluated member company's questionnaire responses and related materials to assess compliance with the Code, together with representations about business practices available from the evaluated member company's public and non-public materials.